c3d/xl/doc/HANDBOOK_2-evaluation.md

 The first declaration above would be used for an expression like `2+3` and the second one for an expression like `5.5*6.4`.
-It is important for the compiler to be able to distinguish them, since they may result in very different machine-level operations.
+It is important for the evaluation to be able to distinguish them, since they may result in very different machine-level operations.

 In XL, the various declarations in the context are considered in